 Their Purpose—The purpose of shingles is to handle all the outside elements like wind, rain, snow, and sleet.
 Shingles are made to shed water off the roof.

 Step flashing—Step flashing is installed where any roof line meets a wall, chimney, or dormer.
-Step flashing is an 8”x8” piece of metal that slips under each shingle and that is installed behind wood or vinyl siding or chimney metal.
+Step flashing is an 8”x8” piece of metal that slips under each shingle and is installed behind wood or vinyl siding or chimney metal.

-Its Purpose—Step flashing prevents water from getting in the house where a roof line meets any kind of break point such as walls that meet a roof line or chimneys that meet up with a roof line.
+Its Purpose—Step flashing prevents water from getting in the house where a roof line meets any kind of breakpoint such as walls that meet a roof line or chimneys that meet up with a roof line.

 Hot and Cold Pipe Flashing—Let’s start with cold flashing also known as pipe jacks.
 Pipe jacks are plastic or cast-iron pipes that go through the roof line.
 These pipes connect to the sewer lines.
 Pipe jacks allow air to rise as water goes out of the sewer.
-Hot pipe flashing refers to furnace or hot water tank flues that allow gases to go up through the roof.
+Hot pipe flashing refers to furnaces or hot water tank flues that allow gases to go up through the roof.

 Their Purpose—Hot and cold-water flashing is made to fit over both styles of pipes that go through the roof.
 They seal around the pipes, and shingles surround the bottom base of the flange for a good seal.
 These flashings prevent water from entering the house through the pipes.

 Roof vents—Roof vents are always installed at the very top of the roof.
 They can vary in size and style.
 The three styles include box, turbine, and ridge vent.
-Each has its own pros and cons.
+Each has its pros and cons.
 The style of your roof will determine which is the best vent to use.

 Their Purpose—The main function of roof vents is to have airflow in the attic.
 In the summertime, it lets heat escape.
 In the winter months, roof vents move harmful moisture out of the attic.
 Vents are the most important part of the roofing system.